Kansas City police set up donation page for woman who helped officer shot in head

 “I said, ‘We should donate it to the police officer that got shot for his family,’” Rakiya said.

-“It was her idea, and I went along with it,” Sims said “She’s a special child.”
+“It was her idea, and I went along with it,” Sims said.
+“She’s a special child.”

 That officer was left in critical condition after the shooting incident that left a suspect dead at East 31st & Van Brunt on July 2.